kzn/glorie/README.md

 ## GLoRIE Syntax
-GLoRIE grammars constists of three major sections:
+GLoRIE grammars consists of three major sections:
 * grammar prolog, which describes basic grammar properties such as grammar name, input and output annotation types, options, etc.
 * grammar preprocessing and postprocessing procedures.
 GLoRIE internally works with terminal and non-terminal entities.
 Preprocessing procedure allow to write custom mapping functions that translates GATE annotations to terminals, and post-processing redefines how